hui-po-wang/hijackgan/README.md

 - [x] Prerequisites
 - [x] How to generate data
 - [ ] How to evaluate
-- [ ] How to incorporate more GANs and tasks

 ## Acknowledgment
 This code is built upon [InterfaceGAN](https://github.com/genforce/interfacegan)